Sawin3048/TodoApp/README.md

 <h5>Preview mode</h5>

-> Needs to be built first in order to be able to see it
+> It needs to be built first to be seen.

 ```
   npm run preview